kfatehi/kango/README.md

 vim coffee/main.coffee    # write coffeescript here!
 kango build               # compile the coffeescript and build with the Kango Framework
 ```

+## ExtensionsReloader

+`kango watch reload.extensions` calls open -a '/Applications/Google\ Chrome\ Canary.app' 'http://reload.extensions', which works if you're on Mac, using Chrome Canary, and have ExtensionsReloader installed.

 ## Contributing